Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 The fun starts at the package tags:

-(Everything has to have mesos so we’ll put it everywhere.)
+(Everything has to have the Mesos so we’ll put it everywhere.)
 ```
 <package>mesos</package>
 ```

-(Only the mesos master needs marathon and zookeeper, we can do more complex setup with zookeeper, but for now we’ll just put it on the master.
-The "cond=" says only add this package if the is_mesos_master value is true.
+(Only the mesos master needs marathon and zookeeper, we can do more complex setup with zookeeper, but for now we’ll just put it on the Mesos master.
+The "cond=" says only add this package if the "is_mesos_master" value is true so these rpms won't be on the slaves.

 ```
 <package cond="is_mesos_master">marathon</package>
 <package cond="is_mesos_master">zookeeper-server</package>
 ```

-Now the <post></post> tags which map to the %post part of a kickstart file.
+% Now the <post></post> tags which map to the %post part of a kickstart file.

 If the is_mesos_master evaluates to “True” we’re going to do the following:
 ```